BrianPerel/company-employee-manager/README.md

 - NOTE: you must have Python's MySQL connector module installed to do development work if not, run the commands 'pip install mysql-connector-python'

-- To create .exe: Use these cmds in cmd prompt to generate a .exe binary file of the application pyinstaller must be installed in command prompt to run the following cmd (if not installed use 'pip install pyinstaller'): pyinstaller --noconsole --onefile GUI.py --icon=res/icon.ico --name App

-- or alternatively, you can delete the build and dist folders + run the build.bat file, but run it from the windows explorer location of this project
+- To create .exe: run the build.py script which will generate a new dist folder with the icon and exe files

 - [Check out the project here](https://brianperel.github.io/project2.htm)